 If Oriole were a person instead of a restaurant, it would be an impeccably dressed date who showed up at your house with a great bottle of wine and a thoughtful gift for your dog.
 In fact, if Oriole weren’t so approachable and considerate, you might even think it was out of your league.
 Instead, this place manages to feel unpretentious while serving one of the best and most well-thought-out meals currently available in Chicago.

 It’s obvious from the beginning that Oriole is very into you.
 Starting with the fact that a host greets you outside the restaurant as you walk up.
 That might sound like something out of Westworld, but really it just gives you the impression that they’re genuinely glad you’re here.
 Plus, it’s helpful, since the entrance is actually kind of hard to find.
-Inside, you’ll find a cocktail waiting for you, and you can drink that as they take you through a non-functional freight elevator into the 28-seat dining room.
+Inside, you’ll find a cocktail waiting for you, and you can drink that as they take you through a non-functional freight elevator into the space.

 Not all the dishes are as dollhouse-y, and the perfectly-spaced-out courses become more substantial as things progress.
 Like the capellini with a yeasty butter sauce that’s topped with truffles shaved tableside by the chef.
 It’s relatively simple, and also one of the best pasta dishes we’ve ever had.
 The dessert courses are excellent, too, with dishes like a sweet/savory lemon souffle that has warm cheese poured over it tableside.
-And the whole meal has the perfect ending: four tiny sweets that you can (and should) take your time eating before you need to get back to the real world.

 A generous serving of caviar sitting on a piece of cured kampachi in a creamy dill and saffron sauce.
 It’s salty, rich, and and a tasty start to the meal.